littlehorse-enterprises/lh-user-tasks-bridge/README.md

 If the command above ended successfully, then you should see 4 containers running:

 - 1 for Keycloak
-- 1 for LittleHorse Standalone (LH Server and LH Dashboard)
+- 1 for LittleHorse Standalone (LH Kernel and LH Dashboard)
 - 1 for lh-user-tasks-bridge-backend
 - 1 for user-tasks-bridge-console